michalsimbiga/RedditImageScraper/README.md

 # RedditImageScraper

-Simple python script that allows us to scrape images from given reddit link and save them to directory specified by us.
+Simple python script that allows us to scrape images from given reddit link and save them to directory specified by the user.

 ## Usage
 `python main.py -l <your_link_goes_here> -d <directory_to_save_images_to>`